ryho/arbitrarybase/README.md

  * follows order of operations, PMDAS
  * numbers are stored in 64 bit double precision
  * automatically adjusts max number of digits to print based on bits of precision of a double and the output base

+Directions:
+ * Download the two Java files
+ * Open Terminal and navigate to the folder where you saved the two files
+ * "javac Arbitrary.java"
+ * "java Arbitrary"